tgen/coyote/README.md

 $ jetstream init GIAB -C GIAB_NA12878_24582bb3f7.json
 ```

 This creates a jetstream project with the title of GIAB.
-Now in order to run the Phoenix pipeline on this project, we need to use:
+Now in order to run the coyote pipeline on this project, we need to use:
 ```
 $ jetstream pipelines -h
 usage: jetstream pipelines [-h] [-l] [-p PROJECT] [-o OUT] [-b] [-r]